r8w/r8w/docs/papers/cs.md

 # Operating Systems

-- [The Linux Operating System](https://sci-hub.tw/10.1109/2.402081) - It's kinda historical piece as it was written a few years later after the initial development of Linux.
+- [The Linux Operating System](https://sci-hub.tw/10.1109/2.402081) - It's a little historical as it was written a few years later after the initial development of Linux.
+Author described Linux as - *An operating system that runs on IBM PC-compatible machines with Intel-386/486/Pentium or equivalent processors.*